wfehr/djangocms-4-migration/README.md

 This may require you to:
  - Fork or copy and modify this package to work with any bespoke requirements your project has (we may accept these changes back for popular packages as a configurable option)
- - Ensure that all installed packages for your project are
+ - Ensure that all installed packages for your project are compatible with django CMS 4.
+If not, remove them before migrating.
+ - `PageFields` in custom models need to have a `related_name` (since page pk change and references need to be updated).
+If you have page filds with a `related_name="+"`, temporarily give them a related name for the migration.

 ## Prerequisites
 Require knowledge of the changes and new features in 4.0: